Sicilian Culture: A Journey Through History, Art, and Cuisine

 The most far-reaching thing the Romans brought to Sicily was Christianity.
 It still has a significant impact on the lives of Sicilians today.

-Christianity was also the last thing the Romans brought to the island.
-Soon their empire collapsed.
+Christianity was also the last thing the Romans brought to the island before their empire collapsed.
 For a while, the Byzantines took their place as rulers of Sicily.

-It didn't last long.
+It didn't last long, though.
 Next, the power was seized by the Arabs.
 And when the various Arab emirates started fighting each other, the Normans took the opportunity.

 Although the Normans conquered Sicily from the Arabs, they weren't expelled from it.
 Many of the Arabs continued to govern the island, in the same way as before, under the Norman rule.

 The Normans did much good to Sicily.
-At that time - in the early 1000s - different cultures were working together.
+At that time - in the early 1000s - different cultures were working together in the island.
 It was also the period when many of the island's finest attractions were created.

 Palatine Chapel, PalermoMarveling at the Palatine Chapel, in Palermo, inside the Norman Palace.